simplylu/namespotter/README.md

 > Patreon.com is a membership platform that enables creators to receive recurring financial support from their fans and followers, allowing them to monetize their content and engage with a dedicated community.
 ### paypal
 > PayPal.me is a personalized payment link service provided by PayPal, allowing users to easily request and receive money from others by sharing a unique link associated with their PayPal account.
+### picsart
+> PicsArt.com is a popular creative platform that offers a suite of powerful photo editing tools, artistic filters, and a vibrant community for users to explore, enhance, and share their photos and digital artwork.
 ### pinterest
 > Pinterest.com is a visually-focused social media platform where users can discover, save, and share inspiring ideas and images across a wide range of interests and topics.
+### quora
+> Quora.com is a question-and-answer platform where users can ask questions, share knowledge, and engage in discussions on a wide range of topics, tapping into the collective wisdom and expertise of a diverse community.
 ### reverbnation
 > ReverbNation.com is a music-focused platform that provides tools for artists to promote their music, connect with fans, book gigs, and access industry opportunities, supporting independent musicians in their career development.
 ### roblox
 > Roblox.com is an immersive online platform that allows users to create, play, and share games and virtual experiences, fostering a vibrant community of game developers and players.
 ### scribd
 > Scribd.com is a digital library and document sharing platform offering a vast collection of books, audiobooks, magazines, and documents, accessible through a subscription model, providing a comprehensive resource for reading and research.
+### skyrock
+> Skyrock.com is a social networking platform that allows users to create personalized blogs, share multimedia content, and connect with a community of users with shared interests.
 ### slack
 > Slack.com is a widely-used collaboration platform that facilitates team communication, file sharing, and project management, enhancing productivity and streamlining workflows for organizations of all sizes.
 ### slideshare